What is the objective of this project?

 The LDA and Design Team will continue to engage extensively with the community and relevant stakeholders – issues to be addressed and opportunities for creative solutions will inform the direction of the overall project.

 The LDA design approach aims to be inclusive and responsive to the unique local context, and the key opportunity that the site presents for a distinct and integrated urban community in Dundrum.

 The masterplan design ethos is underpinned by the following themes:

 - Climate Commitment: Shaping our developments to be environmentally sustainable.

-- Balanced: Quality designs and delivery methodologies to achieve value for money and enhance quality of life for the residents and wider community.
+- Balanced: Quality designs and delivery methodologies to achieve value for money and enhance quality of life for the residents and wider community

-- Specific: Achieving character, a sense of place, connection; and distinctiveness.
+- Specific: Achieving character, a sense of place, connection; and distinctiveness

 - Forward Thinking: Taking a long-term focus, integrating adaptability and innovation.

-What is the timeframe for delivery?
+What is the timeline for the project?

-How will the project be implemented?
+How will the project be developed?